lewisrevely/Goatee/README.md

 # Nextflow Pipeline to Run Non-Model Organism Gene Evolution With CAFE
 This pipeline takes a selection of NCBI refseq IDs (and optionally denovo gneomes), and identifies gene expansions and contractions for each species by running CAFE.
+This github repository is forked version of the main pipeline: https://github.com/chriswyatt1/Goatee

 ### Important Files to View
 1) [Example.All.csv](https://github.com/lewisrevely/Goatee/blob/main/example.csv): This is an example input file made up of NCBI refseq IDs
-2)
+2) [refined_species.csv](https://github.com/lewisrevely/Goatee/blob/main/Refined_species.csv): This is the input file I used to run this pipeline
-3) [Main.alt.nf](https://github.com/lewisrevely/Goatee/blob/main/main.alt.nf): This is the main file within nextflow that orchestrates the seuqence of programmes from an input file and provides outputs
+3) [Main.alt.nf](https://github.com/lewisrevely/Goatee/blob/main/main.alt.nf): This is the main file within nextflow that orchestrates the sequence of programmes from an input file and provides outputs
 4) [nextflow.config](https://github.com/lewisrevely/Goatee/edit/main/nextflow.config): This is a configuration file to define where the pipeline is being run
+5) [CAFE_summary.txt](https://github.com/lewisrevely/Goatee/blob/main/CAFE_summary.txt): This is an example of one of the outputs from this pipeline